 What is it like to be the father of an award-winning baby, a sweet little cherub who People magazine deemed the "cutest baby alive?"
 Pretty fantastic, if Anderson Cooper's precious photos of his son Wyatt are to be believed.
-Now that Wyatt has turned one year old, it’s crystal clear that the little boy was the bright light of the CNN correspondent's year.
+Now that Wyatt’s one year old, it’s crystal clear that the little boy was the bright light of the CNN anchor’s year.

 Cooper welcomed Wyatt in April 2020 via surrogate, sharing the news on Instagram with an emotional post about how much fatherhood meant to him as a member of the LGBTQ+ community.
 "As a gay kid, I never thought it would be possible to have a child, and I’m grateful for all those who have paved the way, and for the doctors and nurses and everyone involved in my son's birth,” he wrote.

 One year later, Wyatt is growing into his own little person, as all babies do.
 And his father could not be happier to watch his son, who is named after Cooper's dad Wyatt Emory Cooper, continue to thrive and grow.
 It's no wonder Cooper is proud, since little Wyatt took People's "cutest baby alive" title from Benjamin Cohen, son of Cooper's good friend Andy Cohen.
 It's not all about looks, of course.
 Cooper's love for his son runs far deeper than just a cute little face.

 Goodnight Moon With His Sweet Little Boy

 As Wyatt gets bigger, his personality really starts to come out more and more.
 And in a Feb.
 2021 post with his dad, that personality looks to be absolutely sweet.
 Maybe it’s his eyes, but this photo of Wyatt curled up with his dad and his copy of Goodnight Moon looks like the coziest place in the world to be.